 - Continuing into further education to gain the skills and qualifications needed for greater independence, and to achieve your aspirations for paid employment, higher education and independent living

-- Transitioning directly into children's/adult health or children's/adult social care services following completion of your school education, where future needs may be best supported by universal services
+- Transitioning directly into adult health or adult social care services following completion of your education, where future needs may be best supported by universal services

 It's crucial that schools and colleges fully prepare and support young people and their families with the information they need to help them make informed choices about their future.